dag/flask-genshi/docs/index.rst

 How to Use
 ----------

-You need to run :func:`init_genshi` on your :class:`~flask.Flask` instance.
+You need to construct a :class:`Genshi` with your :class:`~flask.Flask` instance.

 ::

-    from flaskext.genshi import init_genshi
+    from flaskext.genshi import Genshi

     app = Flask(__name__)
-    init_genshi(app)
+    genshi = Genshi(app)

 The best way to render templates is to use :func:`render_response`.
-This ensures that the proper mimetype is sent if you render XHTML or text, and sets the right doctype for you.
+This ensures that the proper mimetype is sent if you render XHTML, XML or text, and sets the right doctype for you.

 Use it like so::